QualiSystems/devguide_source/_posts/2016-05-15-python-coding-standards.md

 title: Python Coding Standards
 category: pla
 ---

-The below article will describe coding style that applies to all scripts and drivers.
-Adhering to the same coding style makes our code more readable, easier to understand for other teams and easier for maintenance.
+In this article we will describe the coding style for all scripts and drivers.
+Adhering to the same coding style makes our code more readable, easier to understand for other teams and easier to maintain.
 Quali Python Standard derives from [PEP 0008 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) and extends it with a few clarifications:

 - 4 spaces are used for indentation